brizandrew/slack-graphics-request/SESSION.md

 As I said in the [Authorization](#authorization), the verification token is used to prove that incoming requests are actually coming from Slack.
 You can find this in your Slack App Dashboard under "Basic Information".

-The App and Bot Tokens are essentially the same.
-Like seriously.
-If someone can tell me when to use which one I'd appreciate it.
+The App and Bot Tokens are essentially the same for the purposes of internal apps.
+You'll only see a Bot Token if you add a bot user to your app.

 There are some others but I never use them.
 You can read up about them on [the official documentation](https://api.slack.com/docs/token-types).